folfy/tinylight/README.md

 tinylight
 =========

-USB light-pack ambient light client
+USB client for prismatik and tinylight host

 Inexpensive USB Light-pack client, based on an Atmel xMega Controller.
 Intended for LED Strips based on the WS2801 IC.<br>